mihhail-m/labelbox-cli/README.md

 Commands:
-  batch     Command for interacting with batches in the projects. feature   Command for interacting with Features in the workspace. ontology  Command for interacting with Ontologies. project   Command for interacting with Projects in the workspace.
+  batch     Command for interacting with batches in the projects. dataset   Commands for interacting with Datasets in the workspace. feature   Command for interacting with Features in the workspace. ontology  Command for interacting with Ontologies. project   Command for interacting with Projects in the workspace.
 ```

 ## Usage